Safety

 For more information, please visit Confidential Addresses.

-After escaping an abusive relationship, their home may be the only place where a victim feels safe.
-Keeping their address from abusive partners can be an important step in a victim’s overall safety plan.
-While crime victims can request that their attorneys and court clerks keep their address confidential in Family Court, (See Keeping your address confidential in Family Court tab in this section) participating in the Address Confidentiality Program is a formal way victims of intimate partner violence, victims of sexual offenses, human trafficking, and stalking can keep their address hidden.
+For some victims, their home may be the only place where they feel safe.
+Keeping their address private can be an important part of a victim's safety plan.
+Crime victims can request that their attorneys and court clerks keep their address confidential in Family Court, but participating in the New York State Address Confidentiality Program is a formal way for victims of intimate partner violence, victims of sexual offenses, human trafficking, stalking, and kidnapping to keep their address hidden.

 What is the Address Confidentiality Program?

-The Address Confidentiality Program is a free program that helps victims of intimate partner violence, victims of sexual offenses, human trafficking, and stalking hide their real addresses.
+The Address Confidentiality Program is a free program that helps victims of intimate partner violence, victims of sexual offenses, human trafficking, stalking, and kidnapping hide their real addresses.
 It is not a witness protection program.

 People in the program are given a substitute address in Albany, NY that they can use to receive their mail.
 The mail will then be re-packaged and mailed to the victims’ actual address.
 This prevents abusive former partners from locating victims through a public records search.